John Sullivan (general): Early life and family

 Born in Somersworth in the Province of New Hampshire, British America, Sullivan was the third son of Irish settlers from the Beara Peninsula in County Cork, Ireland.
 His father was a schoolmaster.
 One of his brothers, James Sullivan, became governor of Massachusetts.
 Another brother, Benjamin, served in the Royal Navy and died before the American Revolution.
-A landing party from captured another brother, Captain David Sullivan, on February 14, 1781, with David later dying of disease.
+A landing party from captured another brother, Captain Daniel Sullivan, on February 14, 1781, at his home at Waukeag Point in Maine (later Sullivan and Sorrento) with Daniel later dying of disease aboard the Jersey Prison Ship in 1783.

 The father, John Owen ("Eoghan") O'Sullivan was the son of Philip O'Sullivan of Beare of Ardea, Tuosist, minor gentry in penal Ireland and a scion of the O'Sullivan Beare Clan, Ardea Castle line.
 The Penal Laws reduced them (as Catholics) to the legal status of peasants, although they retained their wealth and social standing.
 After emigrating to York in the area the Province of Massachusetts Bay that would eventually become the State of Maine, in 1723, the elder John became a Protestant.

 In 1760, Sullivan married Lydia Remick Worster of Kittery, now in Maine.
-John and Lydia Sullivan had six children, Margery, who died in infancy, Lydia, John, James, George (who served as a United States Representative from New Hampshire) and another Margery, who lived only two years.
+John and Lydia Sullivan had six children, Margery, who died in infancy, Lydia, John, James, George (who served as a United States representative from New Hampshire) and another Margery, who lived only two years.